The distribution of roots of Ehrhart polynomials for the dual of root polytopes of type C: Introduction

 A lattice polytope $P \subset \RR^d$ whose dual polytope

 is also a lattice polytope is called \textit{reflexive}, where $\langle \cdot, \cdot \rangle$ denotes the usual inner product.
 If $P$ is reflexive, then $P^*$ is also reflexive, and $P^{\circ}\cap\ZZ^d=\{0\}$, where $P^{\circ}$ denotes the strict interior of $P$.
-It is known that what a lattice polytope $P$ is reflexive is equivalent to the property that the roots of the Ehrhart polynomial of $P$ distribute symmetrically with respect to the line of $\mathrm{Re}(z)=-1/2$ (see \cite{BHW}).
+It is known what a lattice polytope $P$ of dimension $d$ is reflexive is equivalent to what the Ehrhart polynomial of $P$ satisfies the functional equation: $E_P(k)=(-1)^dE_P(-k-1)$ (see, e.g., \cite[Section 3]{BHW}).
+This implies that the roots of the Ehrhart polynomial of $P$ distribute symmetrically with respect to the line of $\mathrm{Re}(z)=-1/2$.
 The vertical line $\mathrm{Re}(z)=-1/2$ is called the \textit{canonical line}.
 It is natural to ask what kinds of reflexive polytopes satisfy that all roots of their Ehrhart polynomials lie on the canonical line.
 Such reflexive polytopes are called a \textit{CL-polytope} (\cite[Definition 3]{HHK}) and CL-polytopes have been intensively studied.
 See, e.g., \cite{G, HHK, MHNOH, V}.